Zarathos

-Zarathos (/ˈzærəθɒs/, /-θoʊs/) is a fictional character appearing in American comic books published by Marvel Comics.
+Zarathos (/ˈzærəθɒs/, /-θoʊs/) is a character appearing in American comic books published by Marvel Comics.
 He is usually depicted in stories featuring the character known as the Ghost Rider.
 A demonic being who tortures and devours souls, Zarathos first appeared in Marvel Spotlight #5 (August 1972) and was created by writers Roy Thomas and Gary Friedrich and artist Mike Ploog.

 Publication history

 He first appears in Marvel Spotlight #5 (August 1972).
 He was created by writers Roy Thomas and Gary Friedrich and artist Mike Ploog.

 Fictional character biography

 As explained in Ghost Rider (vol. 2) #77, the physical stone body of the demon Zarathos had lain inert and inanimate beneath the Earth for eons until his spirit was summoned by a Native American tribal sorcerer named K'Nutu to help his tribe.
 Zarathos was then offered a steady supply of souls to consume in exchange for his aid in vanquishing enemies of the sorcerer's tribe and for offering his might in their service.

-This alliance proves mutually beneficial and flourishes.
-A strong cult builds up around Zarathos, which gets the attention of Mephisto, who decides that Zarathos has too much of a following and is depriving him and the other Lords of Hell of souls.
-Mephisto eventually confronts Zarathos and defeats him (by the deceptive use of his soulless pawn, Centurious).
+A cult was built up around Zarathos, which garnered the attention of Mephisto, who decided that Zarathos had too much of a following and was depriving him and the other Lords of Hell of souls.
+Mephisto eventually confronted Zarathos and defeated him (by the deceptive use of his soulless pawn, Centurious).